echo3Dco/React-echo3D-demo-House-Plants/README.md

 4. In the terminal, navigate to the ```echoAR-Houseplant-Demo/``` directory and enter ```$ npm init```
 5. Next, enter ```$ npm install express react react-dom``` to install relevant packages

-### echoAR Console
+### echo3D Console
-6. Add each of the houseplants to your echoAR console.
+6. Add each of the houseplants to your echo3D console.
 Use the search function and type in the plant name to find the model you would like to use for each plant.

 These are the models we used :
 (Filename Author)